-Before reading on, a reminder that our two energy conservation programs – the Home Assistance Program and the Home Winterproofing Program – offer many of the energy-saving measures mentioned free of charge to eligible participants.
+Before reading on, a reminder that the two energy conservation programs we deliver on behalf of Save On Energy and Enbridge Gas – the Energy Affordability Program and the Home Winterproofing Program – offer many of the energy-saving measures mentioned free of charge to eligible participants.

 Quick Fixes to Help You be More Energy Efficient

 Close The Blinds in Summer.
 Keep them Open in Winter.

 In summer, sun streaming through windows will heat rooms and cause your air conditioner to work harder to maintain a cold temperature.
 Therefore, keeping sunlight out will reduce the burden on your air conditioner and save energy.

 In contrast, opening blinds and letting sunlight enter in winter will naturally heat your home, requiring less heating.

 Defrost your Freezer

 Defrost your freezer at least once a year, or when the ice build-up is more than ¼ inch thick, to ensure it is running efficiently.

 Cooking with lids on pots and pans will heat food and water quicker, therefore using less energy.